Reading time ~ 15 min

 Even in the Global Risk Report 2022 of the World Economic Forum WEF, five of the six biggest global risks are ecological - climate crisis, loss of biodiversity, water scarcity, environmental pollution, natural disasters - and the sixth is weapons of mass destruction.

-• Extreme weather events with great damage to property, infrastructure and human life.
+- Extreme weather events with great damage to property, infrastructure and human life.

-• Governments and businesses fail to mitigate and adapt to climate change.
+- Governments and businesses fail to mitigate and adapt to climate change.

-• Great loss of biodiversity and collapse of ecosystems with irreversible consequences for the environment, which leads to a severe depletion of resources for humanity and industry.
+- Great loss of biodiversity and collapse of ecosystems with irreversible consequences for the environment, which leads to a severe depletion of resources for humanity and industry.

 We don't know how much carbon will be in the future atmosphere, we don't know what the tipping points will be or when the thresholds will be crossed.
-But the biggest reason we don't know the future is simple: We have no idea what humans will do.
+The biggest reason we don't know the future is simple: We have no idea what humans will do.
 If we continue to put greenhouse gases in the atmosphere, the risks increase.
 If we don't, the world will be safer.

 It doesn't look likely that we will ever stop.
 But the science is clear: human beings are responsible for climate change, and human beings can choose to stop it.
 We're the first species in the history of Earth to be faced with this decision.